Anton-Christiansen/Mediator/README.md

 ```

 ### Pipeline behaviour
-Here is an example to pipeline behaviour log all requests and responses.
+Here is an example of a pipeline behaviours to log all requests and responses going to and from all handlers.
 ```c#
 using Mediator.Interfaces;
 using Microsoft.Extensions.Logging;